Juke2H/lorawan-app/README.md

 ## Features

 - Select a specific node to open info page
-- Infopage includes linechart, datapoints and calendar to change date.
+- Infopage includes chart, datapoints and calendar to change date.

 ## Requirements